®In The Footsteps of the Corps of Discovery

 Enjoy the sight of thick green forest on steep mountains and cliffs as you see the places and hear the historical stories about Lewis and Clark and The Corps of Discovery.
 Walk in the footsteps of these 32 adults and one toddler as they faced their most dangerous foe of the three year trip.
-Share a salmon meal with an historian under the stars and a wagon or horseback ride to your dinner destination.
+Share an evening with your new found friends at a Farm to Table dinner in the woods…and how do you get there?
+By Golf Carts of course!
 The Columbia River and Coastal Southwest Washington were almost the demise of the expedition but we can enjoy the beauty and make your own footsteps as you explore this country.

 Day One – Their Footsteps